What is the Tour of Cambridgeshire?

-Access restrictions will vary from place to place and will depend on the location and time that the event passes through each town/village.
-All road closure timings will be kept to a minimum level allowing a safe and secure event.
+Access restrictions will vary around the routes and will depend on the location and time that the event passes through each town/village.
+All road closure timings will be kept to a minimum level allowing a safe and secure event, as well as keeping the disruption to a minimum.
 In any event, we will be making every effort to mitigate disruption on the local roads.

 These restrictions are necessary to ensure the smooth running of the event while maintaining the safety and security of participants, residents and spectators.